 Dr. Westhouse is board certified by the American Osteopathic Board of Ophthalmology.
 He is a member of the American Academy of Ophthalmology, American Society of Retinal Specialists, American Osteopathic Association, Michigan Society of Eye Physicians, and the American Osteopathic College of Ophthalmology.

 He has a passion for teaching and research.
 As an adjunct clinical professor at Michigan State University, Dr. Westhouse enjoys training the next generation of medical students and residents.
-He is currently investigating therapies for age-related macular degeneration, diabetic retinopathy, and other retinal vascular disorders along with improvements in vitreoretinal surgical techniques.
+He is currently investigating therapies for age-related macular degeneration, diabetic retinopathy, retinal vascular disorders along with improvements in vitreoretinal surgical techniques.

 |Michigan State University College of